hollali/hollali/README.md

 - 📫 How to reach me dheztinykartel@gmail.com.

 - ⚡ Fun fact : I am a  hardworking,  I think funny and also collabrative individual.

-- 👨🏾‍💻 i am also an open source contributer and I work well in group setting

 ## 🌐 Socials: